This and That and That

 While the man ran his credit card, Evan looked back at all the people waiting to check out.
 Where was that kind woman?
 He was worried she’d never locate her items.

 Not bad, she thought, not bad.
-Three months ago she’d not smiled when she spotted one of the customers loaded down with the things she’d influenced him or her to buy, standing back there at the chicken case waiting for a likely mark.
-It had become easy to spot then, and it had become a kind of game for her.
-She had to go out into the store so many times a day, so why not make it as challenging as possible?
+Three months ago she’d not smiled when she spotted one of the customers loaded down with the things she’d influenced him or her to buy, standing at the back by the roast chicken case waiting for a likely mark.
+It had become easy to spot them, and it had become a kind of game for her.
+She been hired to go out into the store many times a day to try to get customers to buy more and more, so why not make it as challenging as possible?
 How many items could she influence a person to purchase?

 Hey, it was a job, and BoxCo paid what they called their “Customer Service Guides” very, very well.